phillwatson/one-stop/README.md

 from multiple accounts in an aggregation.

 ## Architecture
-One-Stop has been designed using a micro-service architecture, where each service has a specific area of responsibility.
-However, to keep the PoC build simple, the Maven model of parent POM and sub-modules has been adopted; with each module adopting the same version as the parent.
+One-Stop has been designed using a monolith service architecture, where each service has a specific area of responsibility.
+The Maven model of parent POM and sub-modules has been adopted; with each module adopting the same version as the parent.

 ## Docker Configuration
 The following must be added to `environment:` section of the docker-compose.yaml